zyreoo/juice/README.md

 ------

-*Note: Tysm to Magic Frog (Estella) for making the art & some of the magical interactions on this site!*
+Tysm to [Magic Frog (Estella)](https://github.com/themagicfrog) for making the art & some of the magical interactions on this site!*

 ## ☀️ In Years Past